jdittrich/userNeedResearchBook/text/03_dataGathering.md

 When transcribing your notes, it is also a good point in time to pseudonymize them.

 Pseudonymization means that you replace identifying information like names, places, or job titles with placeholders.
-So the second user you talked to, “Abigail Miller”, might become P2 (a user code) or “Anna” (a pseudonym).
+So, the second user you talked to, “Abigail Miller”, might become P2 (a user code) or “Anna” (a pseudonym).
 This also depends on the participants’ wishes—some might want to choose a pseudonym or actually appear with the name they usually use.
 If there is nothing else specified, I use codes.

 Aside from names, there might be other data that could identify the participant, for example names of places, institutions, or job titles.
 If they can identify the participant, replace them with more general placeholders: “Hannover” might become “A city in the north of Germany.”